 4x5 Tachihara

-A light 4x5 that folds up into a small package.
+A 4x5 that folds up into a compact package.

 4x5 Tachihara on a Ries J250 tripod head (Color photos of the camera were made with a Nikon F, 55mm f/3.5 Micro-Nikkor-P.C, and Portra 400.)